yaml/yaml-spec/spec/spec.md

 [formatted content].
 This form is a Unicode character string which also [presents] the same [content] and can be used for equality testing.
-While this requirement is stronger than a well defined equality operator, it has other uses, such as the production of digital signatures.

 ?
 Equality